Is A Homemade Weed Killer A Better Choice Than Roundup?

 9 Natural Ways To Cope With Weeds

 #1 – Mow higher!
-When you mow your yard close to the ground, you are just encouraging weed growth.
-If you have a lush, healthy, slightly long lawn, you are far less likely to have weeds.
+When you mow your yard close to the ground, you just encourage weed growth.
+You are far less likely to have weeds if you have a lush, healthy, slightly long lawn.
 A short lawn wastes water and encourages weeds because they like sunny, dry soil.

 #3 – Engage natural helpers!
-If you have a large, weedy area to tackle consider keeping or borrowing some goats or sheep to nibble down the weeds.
-In a smaller yard, you may want to keep a large rabbit or two (e.g., New Zealand Giants) as friendly, weed-eating yard pets.
+If you have a large, weedy area, consider keeping or borrowing goats or sheep to nibble down the weeds.
+You may want to keep a large rabbit or two (e.g., New Zealand Giants) as friendly, weed-eating yard pets in a smaller yard.
 Be sure to provide secure fencing and comfortable housing.

 #4 – Edge lawns and walkways.
-You can prevent having weeds grow up along the edges of your lawns and walkways by installing edging made of landscape timbers, pressure treated decking wood or commercially made plastic edging.
-If you go with plastic, look for a high quality, long-lasting recycled product.
+You can prevent weeds from growing up along the edges of your lawns and walkways by installing edging made of landscape timbers, pressure-treated decking wood, or commercially made plastic edging.
+If you go with plastic, look for a high-quality, long-lasting, recycled product.

 #6 – Avoid digging.
-When you till an area in preparation for planting, you are setting up a situation that encourages weeds.
+When you till an area in preparation for planting, you set up a situation encouraging weeds.
 Additionally, if there are weed seeds or roots in the soil, disturbing the soil just spreads and stimulates them.

 #7 – Block them!
 Layout landscape fabric to prevent weed growth.
-This is an especially good solution between rows in your garden or in areas where you want to make a path.
-Clear the ground then roll out the fabric and cover it with mulch.
+This is an especially good solution between rows in your garden or areas where you want to make a path.
+Clear the ground, then roll out the fabric and cover it with mulch.

 #8 – Crowd them out!
 Plant hardy native or naturalized plants densely.
 If your garden plants are thick and robust, they will out-compete weeds and prevent them from growing.